uakfdotb/ghostpp/readme.txt

 4.)
 The map flags will be teams together + fixed teams.
 5.)
 The map game type will be custom.

-This means you cannot use the rload and rmap commands to load non-custom (e.g. blizzard or melee) maps at this time.
+This means you cannot use the !map command to load non-custom (e.g. blizzard or melee) maps at this time.
-You will need to create config files for any maps that you want to change these settings for and use the load and map commands to load them.
+You will need to create config files for any maps that you want to change these settings for and use the !load command to load them.

 ===================
 Regular Expressions